metablaster/WindowsFirewallRuleset/docs/README.md

 A fully automated solution for Windows firewall with PowerShell

-`Windows Firewall Ruleset` configures Windows firewall automatically and applies restrictive firewall rules specific for target system and software installed on that system.
+`Windows Firewall Ruleset` configures Windows firewall automatically and applies restrictive firewall rules specific for target system and software installed on the system.

 This project consists of two major parts, firewall rules and firewall framework as follows: